markkimsal/currencydemo/README.md

 Stattx
 ----
 This worker displays the stats from Proctx to a Web page via Web Socket technology.
+On an initial WS conneciton it will fill the client with currently saved stats.
+During each message from Proctx it will update all clients with each individual transaction and a new number of total transactions.

 Architecture
 =====